OT-MONITORING-KIT/GrafanaDashboards/node/README.md

 This Dashboards contains node realted metrics visualization.

 # Telegraf Input Plugins
-Following the inpute plugins which should be enabled in telegraf to get each metrics in node dashbord panel.
+Following are the input plugins which should be enabled in telegraf to get each metrics in node dashbord panel.
 - cpu
 - disk
 - io